 Students may participate in a state-approved Work Experience Education program (WEE) where students gain skills and knowledge in job-related topics while being employed.
 Students have a variety of elective courses they may take that are focused on career preparation and interests they have expressed.
 We have developed informal relationships with various community colleges and work programs based on student populations' particular interests and needs.
-In 2018-19 JCS students began taking CTE pathways courses in Odysseyware.
-We have begun to identify our pathways for CTE and plan to implement the first full pathway in 2019-2020.
+In 2017-18 JCS students began taking CTE pathways courses in Odysseyware.
+Students began to take studies through Naviance in 2019-2020.
+We have begun to identify our pathways for CTE and plan to implement the first full pathway in 2020-2021.